-Preeclampsia.
 This condition is characterized by high blood pressure, excess protein in the urine, and swelling in the legs and feet.
-Preeclampsia can lead to serious or even life-threatening complications for both mother and baby.
+Preeclampsia can lead to severe or life-threatening complications for both mother and baby.

-Diabetes is a chronic disease that cannot be treated at home.
+Diabetes is a chronic disease that you cannot treat at home.
 Our doctors will help you make a diabetes treatment plan that is right for you — and that you can understand.
-You may also need other health care professionals on your diabetes treatment team, including a foot doctor, nutritionist, eye doctor, and a diabetes specialist (called an endocrinologist).
+You may also need other healthcare professionals on your diabetes treatment team, including a foot doctor, nutritionist, eye doctor, and diabetes specialist (called an endocrinologist).

 Type 1 Diabetes Treatment:

-Insulin injections come in several different forms, with each working slightly differently.
-Some last up to a whole day (long-acting), some last up to eight hours (short-acting) and some work quickly but don’t last very long (rapid-acting).
+Insulin injections are the main treatment for type 1 diabetes, and they come in several different forms, with each working slightly differently.
+Some last up to a whole day (long-acting), some last up to eight hours (short-acting), and some work quickly but don’t last very long (rapid-acting).
 You’ll most likely need a combination of different insulin preparations.

 There are alternatives to insulin injections, but they’re only suitable for a small number of patients.
 They are:

 You have many options to manage type 2 diabetes.
 Diet, exercise, and medication work together to bring your blood sugar under control.

 Your doctor will help you determine if you need to take medicine, which kind is right for you, and how often you should take it.

 Over your lifetime, you’ll probably handle your disease in different ways.
 Sometimes medications stop working, and you’ll have to switch.
 You’ll need to adjust to changes in your body as you age.
 And researchers are looking for new diabetes medicines and ways to treat it.